‘Good exists in everyone’

 “Ideals are like the stars: we never reach them, but like the mariners of the sea, we chart our course by them.”
-This is a quote from Carl Schurz that one of my uncles conveyed upon me when I started taking on leadership positions in CDCR.
+The quote by Carl Schurz was impressed upon me by one of my uncles when I started taking on CDCR leadership positions.

 It’s a quote that has had a profound effect on me.
-That’s because I strongly believe ideals bring purpose and meaning, not just to life, but to this chosen profession of ours.
+I strongly believe ideals bring purpose and meaning, not just to life, but to our chosen profession.
 I consider myself to be an idealistic person, and have conducted myself in a way where I charted my career by strong ideals.
-One of those ideals has been my unwavering belief that good exists in everyone, and I am confident that without that belief, I would not have been invited to sit in rooms with people of influence and responsibility to represent and speak on behalf of our department.
+One of those has been my unwavering belief that good exists in everyone.
+Without that belief, I would not have been invited to speak on behalf of our department.

 I chose the subject of ideals and purpose to be my departing Secretary’s Corner in hopes of leaving all of you, my CDCR family, with some insight into what it takes to make a difference.

-Do not ever forget the joy and excitement you had when you received the news you were selected to be a CDCR employee.
-Allow this moment of joy to carry you through your trying times and toward your next goal and achievement.
+Do not ever forget the joy and excitement you had when you were selected to be a CDCR employee.
+Allow this moment of joy to carry you through trying times and toward your next goal.
 Above all, stay true to your purpose.

-My ideals made it possible for a young man from a small town, with little confidence and even less education, to learn the skills to navigate the rough waters of the most complex prison system in the nation.
+My ideals made it possible.
+I was a young man from a small town, with little confidence and even less education.
+But, I learned the skills to navigate the rough waters of the most complex prison system in the nation.
 Being your Secretary has been the honor of my life.
-It was not easy, and many sacrifices were made, but after nearly 30 years, I can truly say it was worth every moment.
+It was not easy, and many sacrifices were made.
+Even so, after nearly 30 years, I can say it was worth every moment.
 This was done by having faith, strong ideals, integrity and courage.